GoogleChrome/web-vitals-extension/README.md

 ### User Timings

-For some metrics (LCP, FID, and INP) the breakdowns can be saved to User Timing marks, using `performance.measure` which are then [viewable in DevTools Performance traces](https://developer.chrome.com/docs/devtools/performance-insights/#timings).
+For some metrics (LCP and INP) the breakdowns can be saved to User Timing marks, using `performance.measure` which are then [viewable in DevTools Performance traces](https://developer.chrome.com/docs/devtools/performance-insights/#timings).

 For the other metrics, Chrome DevTools normally provides sufficient information so additional breakdowns are not necessary.